danielj32/monty/README.md

 - `A README.md file, at the root of the folder of the project is mandatory`
 - `Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl`
 - `No more than 5 functions per file`
+- `You are allowed to use the C standard library`
-- `All your header files should be include guarded`
+- `The prototypes of all your functions should be included in your header file called monty.h`
-- `Note that we will not provide the _putchar function for this project` `Use system calls only when you need to (why?)`
+- `Don’t forget to push your header file`
+- `You are expected to do the tasks in the order shown in the project`

 #### Data structure for this project:
 ```